Overall, Hawaii is a safe vacation destination. As we discussed in the 8 Myths of Hawaii Five-O article, Hawaii’s crime rate is low.

 - On Oahu, Box jellyfish usually arrive to the near shore approximately 7 to 11 days after the full moon of each month.
 For Oahu, check this Box jellyfish arrival prediction calendar.

 - Learn more about Hawaii beach safety and current conditions at the Hawaii Beach Safety website.

 Hawaii’s hiking trails are oh so rewarding with outstanding views that make the trek more than worth it.
 I encourage you to check out at least one of the many great trails on your Hawaii vacation.

 Overall hiking in Hawaii is quite safe, but use these savvy hiking tips to prevent any unplanned visits to the urgent care:

 - Wear proper footwear like hiking shoes, hiking sandals or at a minimum a trainer or running shoe with gripping tread.
+We like to wear a hiking sandal with a close toe.
 Flip flops do not qualify for proper footwear.
 Over our numerous Hawaii hikes, I’ve seen so many people struggling on the trails with flip flops.
 Actually, I saw one guy struggle to the point of falling in slippery mud.

 - Bring water.
 I recommend bringing a little bit more that what you think you might need.

 - Avoid the danger of flash floods by not hiking where rain is in the forecast.
 Never attempt to cross a flooded stream.
-Flash floods in Hawaii can be extremely hazardous.
+Flash floods in Hawaii can be extremely hazardous and even fatal.